The Elder’s Journey: The Four Shields of Elderhood for Women

 Additional course details & Materials

-Our first meeting is on October 8th at 7:00pm.
-We encourage you to arrive no later than 3:00pm to give time to set up.
-Though we will be camping out the entire time no camping experience is necessary.
-There will be assistants to help unload and setup.
-Our site is spacious and offers picnic tables, a large covered area and bathrooms and showers across the way.
-The parking area for our site is very large and accommodates campers, vans, trucks etc. for those who wish to car camp.
-The School makes no provisions for meals or equipment and encourages you to come prepared to live self-sufficiently.
-A detailed logistics letter will be sent to you when you have enrolled.
-ADDITIONAL FEES: One-time $15 entrance fee per car and other fees TBD.
-All additional fees will be collected at or before the time of the program.
+PROGRAM LOGISTICS: Our first meeting will take place at 7:00PM on October 9th.
+We encourage you to arrive by 4:00PM to allow time for you to set up before dark.
+We will be camping out the entire time and no camping experience is required.
+There will be assistants to help with unloading and setup if needed.
+The group camp site is spacious and accommodates tents, picnic tables as well as a large covered area.
+Our site also a spacious area for RV’s, campers, vans etc. for those who wish other camping options.
+Showers and bathrooms are available across the way.
+The School makes no provisions for meals or equipment and encourages you to come prepared to live self- sufficiently.
+An equipment list and detailed logistics letter will be sent out upon enrolment.
+ADDITIONAL FEES: Camp fees are $15/per night/per vehicle, includes 4 people each vehicle.
+Additional fees TBD.

 You will be responsible for bringing your own food and equipment, though we can provide some gear if needed.
 We ask everyone to come prepared to live self-sufficiently.
 You will need to bring shelter and clothing suitable for a full range of inclement weather.